desecho/blog/content/posts/macos-and-windows-apps.md

 * [Chrome](https://www.google.com/intl/en/chrome/browser/) — The browser built by Google.
 * [Firefox](http://www.mozilla.org/en-US/firefox/new/) — Get the browser that protects what’s important.
 No shady privacy policies or back doors for advertisers.
 Just a lightning fast browser that doesn’t sell you out.

-## Games

-* [Steam](http://store.steampowered.com/) — Steam is the ultimate destination for playing, discussing, and creating games.
-* [GOG Galaxy](https://www.gog.com/galaxy) — All your games and friends in one place.

 ## Downloaders